 This event contains nasty irregular stair climbs which sap energy, making it hard to get into a rhythm.
 It also includes long dirt road descents which can really hammer the quads.
 So as a running coach I set out specific workouts for my athletes, getting the body used to this variation, such as stair reps and getting out on some technical trail.

-The beauty of this week long trail running holiday is that we always have two running guides, so there is never any pressure on keeping up with the lead runner.
+The beauty of this week long Trail Running Holiday is that we always have two running guides, so there is never any pressure on keeping up with lead runner.
 You run at your own pace.
 There is also plenty of time during the week to talk about running technique and training for hills, as well as other subjects like gear and nutrition.
 Gillian, a runner who joined us in 2016 and will be returning in 2017 summed it up when she wrote..

 “If you like trail running, you’ll love this holiday.
 Hill training is good idea prior to the holiday, but the guides were able to cater for different levels of fitness and pace without any issues.”